 The Venture Center works with entrepreneurs, researchers, and investors to create and increase the number of startups based on University of Minnesota research.

-The initiative to start a new company based on intellectual property created at the University of Minnesota comes from three primary sources:
+The initiative to start a new company based on intellectual property created at the U of M comes from the following sources:

 All intellectual property disclosed by University researchers to OTC undergoes an assessment to determine the technology’s commercial potential and develop an appropriate commercial strategy.
 As a part of this commercialization process, OTC evaluates whether the technology is best commercialized via a license to an existing company, or through the creation of a new startup company.